Griffith Observatory and Griffith Park#1 in Best Things To Do in Los Angeles

-The Griffith Observatory sits on the south face of Mount Hollywood and overlooks the Los Angeles basin.
-It's location gives visitors stunning views of L.A.'s wild, sprawling civilization pushing right up to the Pacific Ocean.
+Griffith Observatory sits on the south face of Mount Hollywood and overlooks the Los Angeles basin.
+Its location gives visitors impressive views of the surrounding area, which many rave about.
 But there's more than just a pretty photo-op here.
-The observatory hosts fascinating exhibitions and a fantastic planetarium.
+The observatory hosts fascinating exhibitions and features a top-notch planetarium.